IMPACT LAB

 Interpersonal Psychotherapy (IPT)

-Our lab conducted a pilot RCT of Interpersonal Psychotherapy (IPT) for College Students (IPT-CS), delivered in group modality, at the Loyola Wellness Center.
+In 2022, our lab conducted a pilot RCT of Interpersonal Psychotherapy (IPT) for College Students (IPT-CS), delivered in group modality, at the Loyola Wellness Center.
 With the help of colleagues at Ben Gurion University and Johns Hopkins University, the IMPACT lab developed a manualized, eight session, group IPT treatment model specifically for college students.
 We examined the impact of this intervention on college students experiencing mild to moderate depression.
 The intervention consisted of weekly group meetings led by Dr. Conley and several of the Graduate Student Counselors at the Wellness Center.
 The group focused on various interpersonal skills (e.g., communication and interpersonal decision making), and understanding the connection between mood and interpersonal events.
 In a recently published paper (Conley, Broner, Hareli et al., 2024), we examined the acceptability and feasibility of the IPT intervention, as well as effects on various outcomes:

 -